Covid 19 coronavirus: Small businesses will brief the Epidemic Response Committee

 Michael Barnett - chief executive of Auckland Chamber of Commerce

-New Zealand has more than 500,000 small and medium enterprises (SME) in New Zealand which suffered from the Government's view of what shouldn't be allowed under lockdown, rather than what could and could be operations, Michael Barnett said.
+New Zealand has more than 500,000 small and medium enterprises (SME) which suffered from the Government's view of what shouldn't be allowed under lockdown, rather than what could and could be operations, Michael Barnett said.

 The contribution of SMEs to the economy was as large as the companies deemed "too big to fail".